Skip to Content

 1996-99 University of Zurich, Computational Linguistics Zurich, Switzerland Senior Research Assistant

-Implementation of ExtrAns, a help-system to parse and extract the logical forms of standard UNIX manual pages.
+Design and implementation of ExtrAns.
 The goal of ExtrAns is to parse and build the logical form of the query given by users (in plain English), and then extract those sentences whose logical forms can prove that of the query, from the manual pages.
 The project is funded by the Swiss National Fund.

 Postgraduate Studies